A density theorem for the difference Galois groups of regular singular Mahler equations: Preliminary Results

 The objects of the \emph{category of difference modules} are the difference modules $\left(M,\Phi_M\right)$ and the morphisms $f$ from the difference module $\left(M,\Phi_M\right)$ to the difference module $\left(N,\Phi_N\right)$ are the $K$-linear maps $f : M\rightarrow N$ such that Let

 be the \emph{constant field}.
 According to \cite{VDPS97}, the category of difference modules is a $C_K$-linear rigid abelian tensor category.
-The functor which forgets the difference structure i.e.
+The functor which forgets the difference structure, that is,

-from the category of difference modules to the category of finite dimensional $K$-vector spaces $\vect^f_K$ is a fibre functor.
-Therefore, the category of difference modules is a Tannakian category over $C_K$ (see \cite{DelMil}).
-For a better understanding on what follows, we give here more details on the tensor structure of this Tannakian category over $C_K$.
-The identity object of this category is the 1-dimensional $K$-vector space $\mathbf{1}=Ke$ equipped with the $\phi$-linear automorphism $\Phi_{\mathbf{1}} : e\rightarrow e$.
-Let $\left(M,\Phi_M\right)$ and $\left(N,\Phi_N\right)$ be two objects of this category, the internal Hom is
+from the category of difference modules to the category of finite dimensional $K$-vector spaces $\vect^f_K$ is an exact faithful $C_K$-linear tensor functor, that is, it is a fibre functor with values in $K$.
+Therefore, the category of difference modules is a Tannakian category over $C_K$.

+\begin{rem} If $C_K$ is algebraically closed, from \cite[Section 1.4]{VDPS97}, the category of difference modules is a neutral Tannakian category over $C_K$.
+By the theory of Tannakian categories, it ensures that this category is equivalent to the category of representations of an affine group scheme. \end{rem}